jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

     ])
   ]
 ],
-  caption: [two example group strategies]
+  caption: [Two Example Group Strategies]
 ) <fig:example-structure>

 === Resource Description <sec:resource-description>

 Both the canonical collection (@sec:canonical-collection) and the derived collection (@sec:derived-collection) require a description of the @rdf resources contained.
-The the description is used to filter resource to be iserted in the pod, and can be used to browse the pod in an efficient way just like Shape Trees.
+The description is used to filter resources to be inserted in the pod, and can be used to browse the pod efficiently just like Shape Trees.
+#MJDS[\@RT does Bryan have any work I can cite?]
 A structured collection should thus never contain a resource that does not match the shape description.
 Two popular choices for describing a resource are @shex and @shacl.